Module Descriptors

 The portfolio will be a reflective assimilation of practical, workshop, seminar, lecture, on-line and independent tasks in which students recognise their own professional development under two broad themes – professional conduct and professional practice.

 Your own development professional development, both within this module and within other modules taught across level 4, will be discussed allowing you to reflect on your identity as a biologist.
-Students will create a professional development portfolio that will form the framework of a degree-long biological sciences portfolio.
+Students will create a professional development portfolio that will form the framework of a degree-long biomedical sciences portfolio.
 Experiences and development will be discussed under two broad themes – professional conduct and professional practice.
-The portfolio will support the professional development of the biologist and will move from level to level with the student, providing them with a record of their transferable skills that will be useful post-graduation.
+The portfolio will support the professional development of the Biomedical Scientist and will move from level to level with the student, providing them with a record of their transferable skills that will be useful post-graduation.
 A dedicated tutorial programme will offer support and guidance in recognising these developments.